 where $B(n,m)$ denotes output amplitudes for the set of pulses after the linear transformation.
 A very small portion of pulses are dropped out and collected by detectors, which are stored in the computer for the further analysis.
 The pulses then pass the nonlinear component where we use a formula has similar formula as a saturable absorber \cite{baoNR11,chengIEEE14} but with amplitudes, so a complex nonlinear operation is performed

 For a given input pulse $B(n,m)$, the nonlinear coefficient $T_{n,m}$ can be calculated in the computer with Eq. (\ref{nonlinear1}), and then appropriate external signal is applied to the complex modulator \cite{nonlinearnew3} so the output pulse after the nonlinear component follows Eq. (\ref{nonlinear2}), which turns out to be the input pulse $A(n,m+1)$ for the next layer (the next roundtrip).
 We find that this particular choice of the complex nonlinear function works extremely well, compared to regular real nonlinear activation functions such as sigmoid function or hyperbolic tangent function.

-The forward transmissions with linear transformations and nonlinear operations on pulses are performed while pulses propagate inside the single resonator network with the increase of the roundtrip number $m$.
-The combination of linear transformation and nonlinear operation in each roundtrip gives an effective layer $m$ of the artificial neural network.
-Fig. 3 summarizes such forward transmission along the temporal synthetic dimension.
-Theoretically, the total number of layers, $M$ as well as the total pulse number $N$, can be arbitrary, which determines the scalability of our proposed architecture.
-In Fig. 3, we use $W_m$ to define the linear transformation in Eq.
-(1) and $f_m$ to define the nonlinear operation in Eqs.
-(2) and (3) for the $m$-th roundtrip.
-Hence the forward transmisstion at each layer $m$ follows $B_m=W_m A_m$ and $A_{m+1} =f_mB_m$, where $A_m$ and $B_m$ are vectors of $A(n,m)$ and $B(n,m)$, respectively.
-Pulse information $A(n,m+1)$ ($B(n,m)$) after (before) the nonlinear operation at the $n$-th temporal position during the $m$-th roundtrip can be collected by dropping a very small portion of pulses out of the resonator network into detectors.
+Fig. \ref{ONNnetwork} summarizes the forward transmissions with linear transformations and nonlinear operations on pulses.
+Theoretically, the total number of layers, $M$ as well as the total pulse number $N$, can be arbitrary.
+In Fig. \ref{ONNnetwork}, we use $W_m$ to define the linear transformation in Eq. (\ref{linear}) and $f_m$ to define the nonlinear operation in Eqs. (\ref{nonlinear1}) and (\ref{nonlinear2}) for the $m$-th roundtrip.
+Hence the forward transmission at each layer $m$ follows $B_m=W_m A_m$ and $A_{m+1} =f_mB_m$, where $A_m$ and $B_m$ are vectors of $A(n,m)$ and $B(n,m)$, respectively.
+Pulse information $A(n,m+1)$ ($B(n,m)$) after (before) the nonlinear operation at the $n$-th temporal position during the $m$-th roundtrip is collected by dropping a small portion of pulses out of the resonator network into detectors.
 Such information of $A_m$ and $B_m$ is stored in the computer for further backward propagation in training the ONN.

 Once the forward propagation is finished after $M$ roundtrips in the optical resonator network, the backward propagation can be performed in the computer following the standard procedure to correct control parameters \cite{hughes18,bengio09}, which is briefly summarized here.
 The backward propagation equations read \cite{hughes18,bengio09}: